geraldb/geraldb.github.io/drafts/rails-erd.md

 ~~~

-## What's `graphviz` and the DOT language?
+## What's Graphviz and the DOT language?

 Note, by default the `rails-erd` uses the `Graphviz` class
- to build your diagrams usingthe graphviz machinery (and its DOT language).
+ to build your diagrams using the graphviz machinery (and its DOT language).

-Graphviz (short for Graph Visualization Software) is a
+Graphviz (short for Graph Visualization Software) is a free open source
-package of free open source tools started by AT&T Labs Research before 2000
+package of tools started by AT&T Labs Research before 2000
 for drawing graphs specified in DOT language scripts.
 Example:

 ~~~